HVAC Installation Permits in

 Standard Ordinances & Processing Time

-While local rules in Kent County may vary slightly from municipality to municipality, standard US zoning dictates that: New HVAC equipment must meet regional Department of Energy SEER ratings and exterior condenser units must adhere to local residential noise ordinances and property setbacks.
+Key code points for a HVAC Installation in Kent County: New HVAC equipment must meet regional Department of Energy SEER ratings and exterior condenser units must adhere to local residential noise ordinances and property setbacks.

 Estimated processing time in Kent County: 10 to 14 business days.